 Types of Buyers

-So the difference between repeat purchase and brand loyalty costumers is that brand consumers don’t care if the product is really worth that much money – they just want it.
+So the difference between Brand loyalty and Repeat purchase costumes is that brand consumers don’t care if the product is really worth that much money – they just want it.
 They are technically under the same spell as being in love, and love is blind some say.
-Some might argue the product is lacking in some usability, buy the loyalty consumer won’t care about this and will continue the love affair because it just feels so good!
+Some might argue the product is lacking in some usability, yet the brand loyalist won’t care about this and will continue the love affair because it just feels so good!

 From Consumer to Loyalist

-- Having transparency: Consumers are very smart now days.
+- Having transparency: Consumers are very smart nowadays.
 They will only fall in love with a product or service if they trust it 100%.
 Sooner or later the consumers will find out the truth about a new product or service.

 - Having the best consumer service: I’m a sucker for that.
 I will always, 100% of the time, choose a company that shows they care for my best interests and they are always available to listen and help, opposed to a company with a good product but poor consumer service.